saltyorg/docs/docs/apps/radarr.md

                 Username: AS SET IN AUTOSCAN CONFIG [defaults to Saltbox Username]

                 Password: AS SET IN AUTOSCAN CONFIG [defaults to Saltbox Password]

+                THERE MAY BE OTHER CHECKBOXES AVAILABLE: UNCHECK THEM ALL LEAVING ONLY THE ONES SPECIFICALLY LISTED ABOVE ENABLED.

             4. The settings will look like this: